sentrysoftware/metricshub/metricshub-doc/src/site/markdown/connector-design-guide/presources.md

 keywords: guide, connector, pre, presources description:This page define sources that need to be executed before each monitoring job (discovery, multiCollect, …).

+# Pre Sources

+This page define sources that need to be executed before each monitoring job (discovery, multiCollect, …).

 These pre sources can be copied to other sources within a monitoring job.

-# Pre Sources

 ## Format